fastapi-users/fastapi-users/README.md

     <em>Ready-to-use and customizable users management for FastAPI </em>
 </p>

+> [!NOTE]
+> **This project is now in maintenance mode.** While we'll continue to provide security updates and dependency maintenance, no new features will be added.
+We encourage you to explore the project and use it as-is, knowing it will remain stable and secure.
+>
+> We're currently working on a new Python authentication toolkit that will ultimately supersede FastAPI Users.
+Stay tuned for updates!

 [![build](https://github.com/fastapi-users/fastapi-users/workflows/Build/badge.svg)](https://github.com/fastapi-users/fastapi-users/actions)
 [![codecov](https://codecov.io/gh/fastapi-users/fastapi-users/branch/master/graph/badge.svg)](https://codecov.io/gh/fastapi-users/fastapi-users)
 [![PyPI version](https://badge.fury.io/py/fastapi-users.svg)](https://badge.fury.io/py/fastapi-users)
 [![Downloads](https://pepy.tech/badge/fastapi-users)](https://pepy.tech/project/fastapi-users)

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-81-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 <p align="center">